-The final adjustment system is found on the iGK and the Super Paddles Elite 12K and the Isle 2-Piece Carbon.
+The final adjustment system is found on the Super Paddles Elite 12K and the Isle 2-Piece Carbon.
 Confusingly enough, it is also sometimes referred to as the LeverLock system, though it is more of a cam lock.
 This system operates by lifting a lever located on the shaft that releases tension and allows you to move the handle end of the shaft.
-However, this system requires a screwdriver to adjust the clamping pressure which can take some amount of tweaking to get right.
+However, this system requires a screwdriver to adjust the clamping pressure, which can take some amount of tweaking to get right.

-The Family Adjustable, TwinPin, and EasyClip systems on the rest of the paddles all work similarly, using an adjustment lever on the shaft.
+The Family Adjustable, cam clamp, and EasyClip systems on the rest of the paddles all work similarly, using an adjustment lever on the shaft.
 When it is flipped out, it releases the tension of the handle end of the shaft inside the blade end.
 The handle end can then be moved up or down to the desired paddler height.
 This was our testers' least favorite system, as it often required a screwdriver to fine-tune and can make on-the-water adjustments very difficult.
 Even worse, some testers found themselves out on the water with a clamp that refused to tighten down, making it significantly more difficult to paddle.
 It's definitely our least favorite locking mechanism of the group.

 Aesthetics are about more than just looking pretty.
 A high rating in aesthetics can mean the paddle is meticulously constructed with high-quality materials.
 It can mean the designer paid extra attention to detail.
 It can also just mean our testers enjoyed using a paddle even more because it is beautiful and fun to use.